matter-labs/era-compiler-solidity/docs/src/01-installation.md

 ## Installing *solc*

-Running *zksolc* requires the [fork of the Solidity compiler *solc*](https://github.com/matter-labs/era-solidity/releases), which is called by *zksolc* as a child process.
+Running *zksolc* requires the [fork of the Solidity compiler *solc*](https://github.com/matter-labs/era-solidity/releases) where [we fixed several issues](./eravm/02-evm-assembly-translator.md#zksync-fork-of-solc) with lowering of EVM assembly to LLVM IR.
+The fork is called by *zksolc* as a child process.
 To point *zksolc* to the location of *solc*, use one of the following methods:

 1. Add the location of *solc* to the environment variable `PATH`.